 Hassnain and I organized a one-day International Workshop at the 2019 IDEAS Global Assembly, Prague, 1 Oct 2019.
-The topic: The Multiple Dimensions of Evaluation in Fragility, Conflict, and Violence.
-The workshop attracted 25 international evaluators from all over the world (inexperienced to experienced, different ages, and gender).
-The workshop generated revenue for IDEAS.
+The topic: The Multiple Dimensions of Evaluation in Fragility, Conflict and Violence.
+The workshop attracted 25 international evaluators from all over the world (unexperienced to experienced, different ages and gender).
+The workshop generated revenue to IDEAS.

 I am the co-organizer of RESEVALT.
-In collaboration with Cristina Magro, we have initiated work to revive the thematic groups (ITIGs) to make them more visible and powerful in the global discussion of transformation.
-The competencies of the participants in the ITIGs are exceptionally high and the ITIGs is our Think tanks.
+In collaboration with Cristina Magro, we have initiated a work to revive the thematic groups (ITIGs) in order to make them more visible and powerful in the global discussion of transformation.
+The competences of the participants in the ITIGs are exceptionally high and the ITIGs are our Think tanks.